 - Counsel faculty to minimize potential conflict.

-- Coach students on how to talk to faculty and staff.
+- Coach graduate students/postdocs on how to talk to faculty and staff.

 - Refer individuals to others as appropriate.

-- Act as an informal resource to students, faculty, and staff.
+- Act as an informal resource to graduate students, postdocs, faculty, and staff.

-- Keep information confidential except as required by law.
+- Keep information confidential except as required by law or university policy, which includes Title IX issues.

 - Change grades.